RFP for EV Infrastructure Implementation

-The Arizona Department of Transportation (ADOT) invites Proposals from entities (Proposers) wishing to design, build, operate, and maintain EV charging infrastructure under the National Electric Vehicle Infrastructure (NEVI) Formula Program.
+The Arizona Department of Transportation (ADOT) issued a Request for Proposals (RFP) on January 19, 2024, to design, build, operate, and maintain EV charging infrastructure that would fill in gaps along the interstate alternative fuel corridors (AFCs) under the National Electric Vehicle Infrastructure (NEVI) Formula Program.
+The RFP closed on April 19, 2024.

 P3 Initiatives